Multi-sport nordic club based in Squamish, British Columbia, Canada

 * And ideally, a vise, profile, or wax table

-You can get away with liquid wax between hot wax sessions, but you need to uses the liquid wax fairly often.
+You can get away with liquid wax between hot wax sessions, but you need to use the liquid wax fairly often.

 Waxing How-to: